 LCF 2023 will take place at the Living Arts Centre in Mississauga, on the traditional territory and treaty lands of the Mississaugas of the Credit First Nation and traditional homeland of the Huron-Wendat, Anishinaabe, and Haudenosaunee First Nations.
 This region has been and continues to be home to many diverse First Nations, Inuit, and Métis peoples since time immemorial.
 We are grateful to all past, present, and future caretakers of this land, and are committed to learning from Indigenous groups and knowledge keepers at LCF and on an ongoing basis.

 RESOURCES, LEADING EDGE PRACTICES, AND MORE

 LCF provides a space in which people can discover and exchange innovative ideas and actionable insights to support local climate action.
 Sessions showcased practical tools, resources, leading edge practices, learnings from real world examples, and diverse perspectives.

 Vivian Rosas, Blissful Release, 2021. mississauga.ca/publicart

 LCF 2023 sessions were uniquely designed to go beyond presentation-style delivery.
 These included many interactive and engaging workshops, trainings, and discussions to offer hands-on learning opportunities over three days.
 Local study tours also allowed delegates to head out of the conference center and explore examples of energy transition and community climate action in Mississauga and neighbouring regions.

 Lake Ontario, Jojo Santa Ana Photography, 2018.

 EXPERTS, LEADERS, AND PRACTITIONERS FROM ACROSS CANADA

 LCF 2023 delegates learned from and collaborated with climate experts, leaders and policymakers, urban professionals, and on-the-ground practitioners.
 Opportunities for networking were purposefully included in the program to allow delegates to share experiences and lessons learned, have candid conversations, make connections, create and strengthen relationships, and build support networks.

-Gain insights on leading edge energy transition and climate adaptation practices that support implementation.
+Gain insights on leading-edge energy transition and resilience practices.